duckling-meow-meow/jekyll-now/about.md

 ---
 layout: page
-title: Contact me
+title: About
-permalink: /About/
+permalink: /about/
 ---

-Hey!Welcome to meow-meow-duckling's blog,and don't hesitate to contact me if you have any question!
+Hey there!Hope you have fun!

 ### Gmail